13 Career Change CV Examples [& Templates]

 Showcase your transferable skills

 On a conventional CV, listing your skills is straightforward because you’re applying for a job directly related to your career path.
-However, for a career change CV, the hiring manager may not immediately connect the dots between your former work and the new industry you want to join.
-Therefore, your best strategy is to use transferable skills and showcase how you can use them to make an impact in the new job.
+However, for a career change CV, the hiring manager may not immediately connect the dots between your previous work and the new industry you want to join.
+Therefore, your best strategy is to use transferable skills and demonstrate how you can use them to make an impact in the new job.

 Examples of transferable skills for a career change CV